 3. Best Lunch-on-the-go – Munchies: Great for a morning pastry or sandwich on-the-go, all the locals love Munchies.

-4. Best for Beach Hut Picnics and Take-Home Local Produce – Lawson’s Deli: For your daily caffeine hit, head here for a take-away Monmouth Coffee and stock up on some of the best deli items you’re likely to find anywhere.
+4. Best for Beach Hut Picnics and Take-Home Local Produce – Slate Deli: For your daily caffeine hit, head here for a take-away Monmouth Coffee and stock up on some of the best deli items including cheese, you’re likely to find anywhere.

 Perfect for picnics on the beach!
-For my recommendations of what to buy, see my post about Lawson’s Deli.
+For my recommendations of what to buy, see my post about Slate Deli.

 5. Best High-Street Restaurant – Market Aldeburgh: This el fresco café on the main high street comes into its own in the warmer months.
 For a light lunch try the fish soup served with saffron rouille, Gruyère cheese and homemade herby croutons, with a glass of white wine, wearing shades and a smug grin.